akirilov/serverbot/README.md

 - GUILD_ID - The Discord id number of your server
 - SECRET - Used for the python multiprocessing authkey
 - BOT_CHAN - The Discord channel id of your bot channel.
 The bot will only accept messages from this channel
+- MC_DIR - The directory where minecraft should run from
 - MC_LOG_CHAN - The Discord channel id of the channel where you want your minecraft log to be spammed
 - MCC_PORT - The port you want minecraft.py to run on